+Rapporteur’s summary:

+18 companies express their views and 9 companies support down-selection and 9 companies reject down-selection, considering there is no majority’s view, rapporteur suggests to further discuss this issue:

+Proposal 22: RAN2 further discuss that whether down-selection of the length of the on-duration timer for BG/CG is necessary when multiple QoS profiles are associated with the same DST L2 ID.

 Question 6.1-5: If the answer of Q6.1-4 is Yes, for BC/GC, how to perform the down-selection of the length of the on-duration timer, which option do you prefer?
 Please give your comments.